robamu-org/vivado-hw-template/README.md

 # Usage

-It is recommended to read the [digilent-vivado-scripts](https://github.com/robamu/digilent-vivado-scripts). on how to use the respective Python script `git_vivado.py` to use version control with Vivado projects.
+It is recommended to read the [digilent-vivado-scripts](https://github.com/robamu/digilent-vivado-scripts) on how to use the respective Python script `git_vivado.py` to use version control with Vivado projects.

-After creating a repository based on this template, you can initialize the scripts with the following git commands:
+After creating a repository based on this template, you can initialize the submodule containing the scripts with the following git commands:

 ```sh
 git submodule init